-The two uses of the reference clock are mutually exclusive.
-The reference clock can be used either as an acquisition aid for the ADN2813 to lock onto data or to measure the frequency of the incoming data to within 0.01%.
-(There is the capability to measure the data rate to approximately $\pm 10\%$ without the use of a reference clock.)
-The modes are mutually exclusive because, in the first use, the user knows exactly what the data rate is and wants to force the part to lock onto only that data rate; in the second use, the user does not know what the data rate is and wants to measure it.
+There are two mutually exclusive uses, or modes, of the reference clock.
+The reference clock can be used either to help the ADN2804 lock onto data or to measure the frequency of the incoming data to within 0.01%.
+The modes are mutually exclusive because in the first use the user knows exactly what the data rate is and wants to force the part to lock onto only that data rate, and in the second use the user does not know what the data rate is and wants to measure it.